Kytha-archives/pbr-renderer/README.md

 # About

-a lightweight implementation of a physically based shading model for an OpenGL renderer derived from models outlined by Walt Disney’s Animation Studio in 2012 and Unreal Engine 4 in 2013.
+A lightweight implementation of a physically based shading model for an OpenGL renderer derived from models outlined by Walt Disney’s Animation Studio in 2012 and Unreal Engine 4 in 2013.
 The main goal of this project is to explore widely adopted, modern rendering techniques for realistic graphics.
 The ideal features of the project are outlined below.

 _Basic Features_